-10 Serious Infections That Will Make You Shudder
+10 Serious Infectious Diseases That Will Make You Shudder

 The flu vaccine is available each year in the fall and the CDC recommends that everyone 6 months of age and older get a flu vaccine every season.
 Vaccination to prevent influenza is particularly important for people who are at high risk of serious complications, for example: